Avi-Sionary/JavaBootcampModule6/README.md

 ### ArrayFun5Words

-The user gets five words from the user, puts them in an array, and prints the array elements to the screen.
+The console gets five words from the user, puts them in an array, and prints the array elements to the screen.